MuhtasimTanmoy/notebook/Architecture/Elastic Search.md

 # Elastic Search

 ## Structure
-- Elastic Search index
+- Elastic Search forms with Index
-- Index -> Divided into Shrads
+- Index (Logical namespace/ DB Name) -> Divided into Shrads (Types/ Table/ Schema)
 - Each shrad has replica
 - Each shrad is Lucene index > for inverted search
-- Divided into segments > inverted index
+- Divided into Segments > Inverted index
 - Segments immutable
 - Apache lucene
     - Powerful open-source full-text search library.
+- DB normalize
+    - Case dispose, punctuation,
+    - Common word remove
+    - Stop word list
+    - Lemma > Mapping different usage to one tokenization
+    -  Stemming > Buying > buy
+- After 1s index refresh happens > Doc indexed
+- Translog (30 min or 512mb)
+- Master node & Data Node available
+-

 - Inverted index
     - A document is the unit of data in Elasticsearch and an inverted index is created by tokenizing the terms in the document, creating a sorted list of all unique terms and associating a list of documents with where the word can be found.